samhaug/Linux_class/README.md

 Week 10: Work out of colormap directory. colormaps and gridspec.

-Week 11: hdf5, h5py. basics of git and github.
+Week 11: Basics of git and github.
+Use github to download vim-airline.
+Use github\_intro as a test folder for this.

+Week 12: hdf5 and h5py

+Week 13: argparser

+Week 14: modules and intro to classes.
+Use mendeleev as an example.
+Possible neutron scattering?

+Week 15: Back to bash! bash scripting.
+Explore advanced bash script techniques.